Steven Grasse

 Steven Grasse (born September 19, 1964) is an American advertising executive, author, distillery owner and the founder of Quaker City Mercantile.
 Throughout his career, Grasse has cultivated an avant-garde image, and he was called the "punk rock prince of small-batch spirits" by Alex Halberstadt.
+On March 14, 2023, Grasse was recognized as one of the "Drinks Innovators of the Year" by Food & Wine for his work with Tamworth Distilling.

 Early life and career

 Steven Grasse grew up in Souderton, Pennsylvania, as part of a Pennsylvania Dutch family.
 As a teenager, he worked for Indian Valley Printing, his father's company, while attending Souderton Area High School.
 Grasse was inspired by the work of English music promoter Malcolm McLaren, and decided to study marketing and advertising at Syracuse University.
 He went on to intern at several advertising agencies before being hired by Saatchi & Saatchi.

 Career

 1989–2006

 Grasse founded Quaker City Mercantile (formerly Gyro Worldwide), a Philadelphia-based advertising agency, in 1989.
 Grasse has said that his approach to advertising was inspired by the way bands promote themselves, which draw in a loyal following by building a sense of community around their brand.

 This approach influenced the marketing strategy of Sailor Jerry's Rum, a spirit brand which became the fastest growing rum brand in the United States, and was acquired by William Grant & Sons in 2008.
 Grasse had previously partnered with William Grant & Sons in 1998 to create Hendrick's Gin.
 Beginning in 1999, Grasse began producing Bikini Bandits, a series of short films.
 A feature film based on the franchise was planned to be produced by StudioCanal but was later cancelled.